 Our project had encountered a common development challenge.
 Often, organizations build green infrastructure in underserved communities without considering women and girls.
 They are the people who lose out on economic opportunities when electricity is not available, affordable, and reliable — and who, without explicit support, continue to lose out even when it is.

 Bringing electricity to a community without addressing or changing its social distribution of power can backfire — the people who need it most are left behind, and existing inequities are exacerbated.
-When it comes to development, we have to start treating gender equity and energy access as the intersectional issues they are.

 We also have to ensure women aren’t left out of employment opportunities in energy, one of the least gender-diverse industries.
 Renewable energy has shown promising career pathways for women, with higher female representation than other energy sectors.
 And with increased investment in clean energy transitions in emerging economies, we have an opportunity to boost the number of female renewable energy workers and increase the number of female consumers of energy.